This explains indexes, indexing, index controls, and index requirements in SPK.

 for the index schema.

 The schema is versioned internally, and the index file name contains the index schema version number as well.
+This is checked on load against the index version SPK is compatible with to schema and SPK version mismatches.

 The broad top-level schema structure is (capital letters indicate a schema table name):